pkramme/btsoot/README.md

 First of: BTSOOT should only be used under very special circumstaces.
 If these requirements are met, BTSOOT could be **your** backup/cloning solution.
 A list of this circumstaces:
 - You want to create offsite backups
-- You have fast internal drive speed (in my case 400 - 600 MB/s)
+- You have much faster internal drive speed (in my case 400 - 600 MB/s) than your LAN/WAN
 - You have a slow connection to the remote device (far below your diskspeed) and/or
-- You have much data
+- You have much unchanged data

+### Practical Example
+Lets say you have
+- 2 TBs Movies
+- 200 GBs Music
+- 100 GBs Files, like PDFs, DOCXs, Mails, whatever...
+- 50 GB Photos

+I bet you do not change 90% of these files.
+You put movies one time on your server, and then don't touch them anymore.
+Same goes for Music and Photos.
+Your files however, are daily used.
+You move a few gigabyte here, add a few megabytes there, delete something.
+However, if you want an offsite backup, your software doesn't care.
+It will still copy any file, every Movie, every single MP3, everything, even if only your "Files" folder changed, aside from maybe 3 added Music files.
+This software fixes that, as it will only copy the real changed data.

 ## Dependencies
 - [Python 3.6](https://python.org) or above